PranjalGhildiyal/Regression-interactive/README.md

 In addition, the project integrates seamlessly with MLflow, enabling you to conveniently log and manage your model experiments.
 By leveraging MLflow, you gain the power to track and compare various model configurations effortlessly, making informed decisions about your machine learning strategies.

 Whether you're a seasoned data scientist or just beginning your journey, the Interactive Model Dashboard provides an intuitive interface that ensures your machine learning experiments are both enlightening and efficient.
-We're excited to have you on board as you unlock the potential of this remarkable tool.
+I am excited to have you on board as you unlock the potential of this remarkable tool.

 ## Table of Contents